artefactual/atom-docs/user-manual/import-export/upload-digital-object.rst

 If you or another user of a preservation system (e.g.
 `Archivematica`_) has sent a :ref:`DIP upload <archivematica:upload-atom>` to
-an :term:`archival description` :term:`slug` in AtoM then thumbnails for the digital objects in that Dissemenation Information Package (DIP) will be displayed in the archival description's digital object :term:`carousel`.
+an :term:`archival description` :term:`slug` in AtoM then thumbnails for the digital objects in that Dissemination Information Package (DIP) will be displayed in the archival description's digital object :term:`carousel`.

 ..
 NOTE::